EarlyClues/WelcomeNewHire/new_hire.md

 Good, cultivate that feeling.

 Because our plan is to rigorously harvest employee enthusiasm, and transform it into BIG SAVINGS!!! which we can then pass on to our dear, dear, valued clientele, and money launderers overseas.
 In fact, you might say it's our business model!
-[Or, wait, is it? - JANICE, can you have legal check this before it goes to print?:thx]

 ## Congratulations On Your Selection!

 If you've made it this far, it's because you've passed a rigorous 63.5-point background and permanent record/user history check, as required by *Universal Free Realms Standard Protocols regarding Worker Repurposing*.
 Investigation results are now available for private review in your Liminal Vault.
 After a 21 day probationary period, they will be released publicly in the interest of transparency on our multi-dimensional internet locality.

 The Company has tentatively decided (a position we are free to revoke without notice or hesitation) that you can potentially contribute to our success, and you've decided that Early Clues is the organization where you can update your social media at a leisurely pace.
 As part of the hiring process, we begged you to reconsider this working arrangement, but now we are all equally stuck.
 Legally and permanentinuously.
-So get used to it.
+So let's make the most of it.

-However, we believe we've each made the right decision, one that will result in a profitable relationship //[Note: This does not guarantee you additional financial remuneration, unless specified elsewhere in this handbook].
+However, we believe we've each made the right decision, one that will result in a profitable relationship.
 The minute you start working here, you become an integral part of Early Clues and its future.

 ## Onboarding Particulars

-Anyway, as an integral part of our SATISFACTION PIPELINE PROCESS, it will be integral that you integrate fully your goals, desires and fantasies into our current corporate integration.
+As an integral part of our SATISFACTION PIPELINE PROCESS, it will be integral that you integrate fully your goals, desires and fantasies into our current corporate integration.
 Because, as we like to say around the office: *we're all in this together, sport!*

 Every job in our company is occasionally important, and you will play a key role in the continued growths on our company, or you will be cast aside like so much useless junk.
 In fact, it is hereby obligatory that you immediately update your worldview pack so that the importance, grandeur and even, dare I say it, but majesty of our corporation occupies a position of undisputed centrality.
-You could call us "the mountain of your being," because that is what we've already become, and which you will spend every day hereafter climbing to actualize on our patented company ladders and climbing walls [Not available at all branch locations].
-With acceptance and installation of this simple critical patch, success is sure to follow! //*Note: Success not guaranteed/thx.legL
+You could call us "the mountain of your being," because that is what we've already become, and which you will spend every day hereafter climbing to actualize on our patented company ladders and climbing walls (availability varies by branch location).
+With acceptance and installation of this simple critical patch, success is sure to follow!

-Should you have any questions concerning this handbook, your employment or benefits, please feel free to activate your Inner.HelpDesk to discuss them in detail with your supervisor or manager's automated in-world avatar.
+Should you have any questions concerning this handbook, your employment or the benefits of switching to another company, please feel free to activate your Inner.HelpDesk to discuss them in detail with your supervisor or manager's automated in-world avatar.

 Again, welcome!

 ## What's Next?

-We are also pleased to announce that you hereby agree formally, as per binding/non-binding terms in our [revised] employee agreement that, upon reading this sentence, you will finally and irrevocably revoke all sense of finality heretoafter in perpetuity. //Live in the now, bro!
+We are pleased to announce that you hereby agree formally, as per binding/non-binding terms in our [revised] employee agreement that, upon reading this sentence, you will finally and irrevocably revoke all sense of finality heretoafter in perpetuity.

 We thank you for your gracious compliance in this matter.
 Together, we can broaden our business horizons!